Arthur Harold Dickinson: Career

-In 1912, he joined the Colonial Police Service as a cadet, was appointed police probationer and served in the Straits Settlements.
+In 1912, he joined the Colonial Police Service as a cadet, was appointed police probationer and served in the Straits Settlements Police Force (SSPF).
 In 1928 he was promoted to Superintendent of Police, Singapore.
 From 1931-32 he was sent on special missions to study police methods, to Paris, Shanghai, Hong Kong, Manila, Batavia, Bangkok and Saigon.
-On his return to the Straits Settlements he was appointed Chief Police Officer, Penang, and then Chief Police Officer, Selangor.
+On his return to the Straits Settlements he was appointed Chief Police Officer, Penang.
+He was then Chief Police Officer, Selangor, in the Federated Malay States Police (FMSP).
 In 1937, he was awarded the first officership of the OBE ever conferred upon a member of the police force for his "tactful handling" of serious strikes in the Federated Malay States.

 In 1939, after serving as Chief Police Officer of Singapore, he was promoted to Inspector-General of Police of the Straits Settlements.
 The same year, he established and headed the Malayan Security Service which was responsible for political and security intelligence, replacing the Malayan Police Special Branch.
 On 15 February 1942, he was at the meeting of senior officers, as the only member of the civilian government, which decided to surrender Singapore to the Japanese army.
 From 1942 to 1944, he was a prisoner of war (POW) in Singapore.
 He retired in 1946.